stefanpearson/codename_velociraptor/readme.md

 ## Workflows

-Start each project by defining 'blocks', patterns and modules of interactive components from visual printouts.
+Start each project by defining 'blocks', patterns and modules of components from visual printouts.
 Note that just because a component appears to be different, the structure  could remain the same.
 Presentation could be determined by it's location.
 For instance, a CTA block should not be written twice; it can be presented differently depending on whether it appears in an aside or a feature grid.
 Similarly, a subscribe form could have the same behaviour as a search form, but can be presented differently.
 Read the [BEM methodology](http://coding.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/).

 Look for potential development hurdles, inconsistencies or UX anti-patterns and iron them out before you start the build to avoid falling over at a later stage.

 **Separate structure from presentation from behavior**.
 Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.

-Always be agnostic and consider implications of a solution in another situation (i.e. mobile, touch device, browsers without a required feature). **Progressive enhancement is key**.
+Always be agnostic and assume nothing.
+Consider implications of a solution in another situation (i.e. mobile, touch device, browsers without a required feature). **Progressive enhancement is key**.

 Components should be portable with the potential of several instances of them working in unison.
 While hooking on an elements `id` attribute has performance gains, try to avoid unique IDs on elements and **always opt for using `class` instead**.